atbcb/ICTTestingBaseline/_baselines/16AudioVideo.md

 <ol id="16cTI">
     <li id="16cTI-1">Identify the text for which the media is an alternative.</li>
     <li id="16cTI-2">Play the media that is labeled as an equivalent alternative for the text.</li>
-    <li id="16cTI-3">Check that the meaningful audible information of the media is available in the text.
-[SC 1.2.1]</li>
+    <li id="16cTI-3">Check that the meaningful audible information of the media is available in the text. </li>
 </ol>

 #### Test Results